 There are many ways to become involved in the Honors Community at CMU:

-- HON 100 Mentor --Honors sophomores, juniors, and seniors serve as mentors to incoming Honors Students in the HON 100 course each fall semester.
-Mentors work with small groups of 6-8 Honors first-year students helping them adjust to college, attending campus and cultural events with their mentees, and leading small group discussions.
+- HON 100/300 Teaching Assistants --Honors sophomores, juniors, and seniors serve as mentors to incoming Honors Students in the HON 100/300 course each fall semester.
+TA's work with small groups of 6-8 Honors students, orienting them to the Honors Program and the life of the University.

-- Honor Bound Student Newsletter --Honor Bound is the student-produced newsletter of the CMU Honors Program and has won 9 national awards from the National Collegiate Honors Council.
-Honor Bound has an average staff size of 30 writers, photographers, and layout and design editors.
+- Honor Bound Magazine--Honor Bound is a student-produced magazine of the CMU Honors Program and has won 9 national awards from the National Collegiate Honors Council.
+Honor Bound has a team of student writers, photographers, and layout and design editors.

-- The Honors Platform--the Honors on-line student-produced journal.
+- The Honors Platform--the Honors Program on-line student-produced journal.
 Student editors select and choose student-submitted research, scholarship, and creative pieces for publication in the Platform.
-Two editors work to layout and design the journal.

-- Honors International Peer Partner Program--Honors students mentor international students, practice language skills, and attend campus events together.
+- Honors International Peer Partner Program--Honors students partner with CMU international students to form friendships, practice language skills and attend campus events together.

-- Honors Special Events--The Honors Office plans several traditional events throughout the year including the Honors Welcome Event, the Honors Talent Show, the Claude S. Larzelere Trivia Challenge Competition, the MLK Peace March and monthly Honors Potlucks.
+- Honors Special Events--The Honors Office plans several traditional events throughout the year including the Honors Welcome Event, the Winter Charity Ball, the Claude S. Larzelere Trivia Challenge Competition, the MLK Peace March and monthly Honors Potlucks.